COME SEE Marrickville Organic Market, Sydney NSW. Australia.

 We scored a park on Addison road right out front of the market entrance.
 First thing’s first… CAWFEE.
 We smelt the magical aromas of Alex’s Coffee which is right in front of the Reserve Garbage warehouse.
 Although we think buying $4 coffee’s is the biggest trap money taker – we will occasionally like to get one as a treat!

 Walking by some beautiful fresh produce stalls and a yummy smelling Gozleme stall around the corner, my eyes met with the Natas Portuguese Tarts stall which I’m assuming they got the name from as in Portuguese is called Pastel De Nata.
 Id only ever tasted a Portuguese tart once years ago so I was keen to try it again.
 A little bit too sweet for me if I’m being honest!

-Then we headed back over the visit the Bower Co-Op.
+Then we wandered back over the visit the Bower Co-Op.
 Which is non for profit environmental charity with the intention to reduce landfill.
-Inside we found anything from second hand goods, antiques and books to all sorts of screws, tools and cables.
 It was an interesting place.

 We looked at the time and we had literally been in there for an hour.
 We decided it was time to part ways!
 We headed to Glebe in a rainy yet pleasant commute to visit Sappho Books Cafe and Bar.
 Half bookshop half cafe and wine bar.
 A must visit when in the inner west!